seontechnologies/playwright-utils/README.md

 ### [Auth Session](./docs/auth-session.md)

-A robust authentication session management system for Playwright tests that persists tokens between test runs:
+An authentication session management system for Playwright tests that persists tokens between test runs:

-- Significantly faster tests with persistent token storage
+- Faster tests with persistent token storage
-- Role-based authentication support
+- Role-based, on the fly authentication support
-- Environment-specific configuration
 - Support for both UI and API testing
-- Session storage management

 #### Implementation Steps